FRENSIE/FRENSIE/README.md

 Note: If your system does not have LAPACK installed Trilinos will give you a configure error.
-You can use your system's package manager to install LAPACK or you can build if from source using the following instructions:
+You can use your system's package manager to install LAPACK or you can build if from source using the following instructions below.
+If you build LAPACK from source, use the FRENSIE/scripts/trilinos.sh script instead of the FRENSIE/scripts/trilinos-basic.sh script since it will allow you to specify the location of your custom build LAPACK package.

+**Basic:**

+1. run `sudo apt-get install liblapack-dev liblapack3`

+**Advanced:**

 1. download the [LAPACK 3.5.0 source](http://www.netlib.org/lapack/lapack-3.5.0.tgz)
 2. move the lapack-3.5.0.tgz file to the lapack directory (e.g. software/lapack)